jj1bdx/osx-devrandom-feeder/README.md

 BSD 2-clause.
 See LICENSE.

-SHA512 hashing code are from the following page: [Fast SHA-2 hashes in x86 assembly](http://www.nayuki.io/page/fast-sha2-hashes-in-x86-assembly) by Project Nayuki.
-The related code are distributed under the MIT License.
+SHA512 hashing code is from the following page: [Fast SHA-2 hashes in x86 assembly](http://www.nayuki.io/page/fast-sha2-hashes-in-x86-assembly) by Project Nayuki.
+The related code is distributed under the MIT License.